ko-katie/pvmdr1/README.md

     Perform analysis by:\

-    Change fix_bam_format_slurm.slurm lines 3, 4, and 10 to desired paths to SLURM outputs and with downloaded location of fix_bam_format_slurm.sh script\
-    Change fix_bam_format_slurm.sh lines 4, 5, 6, and 7 to desired paths to SLURM outputs and line 8 to path to a list of bam files to be run\
+    Set line 4 of fix_bam_format_slurm.sh and line 3 of fix_bam_format_slurm.slurm to path for desired working directory\
+    Ensure PlasmoDB-67_PvivaxP01_Genome.fasta, unmasked_regions.intervals, all_bam_paths.txt, and sample_map.txt are in current directory\
-      Bam file should contain one path on each line\
+      all_bam_paths.txt should contain paths to bam files to be processed, each on a new line\
-    Change /path/to/sample_map.txt on line 4 of perform_gatk_analysis.sh to sample map as outlined [here](https://gatk.broadinstitute.org/hc/en-us/articles/360036883491-GenomicsDBImport), then run: bash perform_gatk_analysis.sh\
-    Change paths in moimix_analysis.sh to reflect those outputted by perform_gatk_analysis.sh and run to obtain fws values
+      sample_map.txt should be formatted as outlined [here](https://gatk.broadinstitute.org/hc/en-us/articles/360036883491-GenomicsDBImport)\
+    Set X in line 11 of fix_bam_format_slurm.slurm to number of samples in all_bam_paths.txt\
+    Set line 3 of perform_gatk_analysis.sh to desired genomicsdb_workspace for running gatk, should be empty or nonexistent\

+    '''
+    sbatch --mem=44G fix_bam_format_slurm.slurm
+    bash perform_gatk_analysis.sh
+    '''

+    Run moimix_analysis.r using Rstudio

 **Generate mdr1 coding sequence consensus**\
 _Get consensus sequence of mdr1 coding sequence from WGS of samples_
 - run_mpileup_mdr1_slurm.slurm: Used to run mpileup_mdr1_slurm.sh as array job in SLURM workload manager.
 Allows mpileup_mdr1_slurm.sh to run on multiple samples in parallel